Style Guide

 HairLoose waves with a fresh flower or a low bun with gajra

-Mohita's Tip: Yellow gets a bad reputation as "hard to wear" — but the truth is that yellow only flatters poorly when the shade is wrong.
+Mohita's Tip: Yellow only flatters poorly when the shade is wrong.
 Butter yellow, warm marigold, and mustard flatter almost every Indian skin tone.
-Neon yellow, lime green-yellow, and cool lemon yellow are the difficult shades.
-Choose warm over cool, and yellow becomes one of the most flattering colours you'll ever wear.
+Neon yellow and cool lemon yellow are the difficult shades.
+Choose warm over cool.

 02 — The Soft Romantic